Spoilers For Thursday’s ‘General Hospital’: Oscar Starts Making Difficult Preparations For What’s Ahead

 Will Oscar really pass away within a matter of days?
 As The Inquisitr recently shared, there are some signs that Oscar might still have a little bit of time left.

-Actor Garren Stitt, who portrays the dying teen, quite recently shared via social media that he was still on the set filming.
-Scenes being filmed now will air in mid-May as the Nurses Ball airs, so it’ll be interesting to see if Oscar really has that much time left.
+Actor Garren Stitt, who portrays the dying teen, quite recently shared via social media that he was still on the set, filming.
+Scenes being filmed now will air in mid-May — as the Nurses Ball airs — so it’ll be interesting to see if Oscar really has that much time left.

 It looks as if Thursday’s episode will be a rough one for those invested in this Oscar storyline.
 General Hospital spoilers have not yet confirmed with absolute certainty that the teen will die, but it certainly appears to be headed in that direction.